My current activities

 IEEE Spectrum Magazine.

 In January of 2011 several of these activities ended.
 I retired from chairing the board of ANSER, my tenure ended on the Defense Science Board, and the Fort Monmouth Redevelopment Planning Authority ceased to exist.
 This Authority was supplanted by a new Authority charged with the implementation of the redevelopment plan created by its predecessor Authority.
-Governor Christie appointed me to this new Authority.
+Governor Christie appointed me to this new Authority, and with the resignation of the new chairman, I became acting chairman of that authority.

-In 2013 I feel more retired, for better or for worse.
-Most of the time-consuming activities are gone.
-I still write the Spectrum columns, am an active member of the board on the Fort Monmouth redevelopment authority, and remain a member of the Vanguard Advisory Board, setting up and managing the bi-monthly meetings for our member organizations.
+Now most of the time-consuming activities are gone.
+I still write the Spectrum columns, am acting chairman of the board on the Fort Monmouth redevelopment authority, and remain a member of the Vanguard Advisory Board, setting up and managing the bi-monthly meetings for our member organizations.